ovhlstudio/OVHL_OS/Docs/02_OVHL_MODULE_ARCHITECTURE.md

 ---

-> "Talk is cheap.
-Show me the code." – Linus Torvalds
+> "Simplicity is the ultimate sophistication." – Leonardo da Vinci

 ---